teisenhower/teisenhower.dev/src/posts/react-state-class-vs-functional-components.md

 ---
-title: "Using State in React.
-Class-Based vs Functional Components"
+title: 'Using State in React.
+Class-Based vs Functional Components'
-longdate: "May 27, 2020"
+longdate: 'May 27, 2020'
-date: "2020-05-27"
+date: '2020-05-27'
-keywords: "react, javascript, js, state"
+keywords: 'react, javascript, js, state, reactjs, components'
 ---

 In this article, using simple examples I hope to explain the basics of how you can use state within the two different types of components in [React](https://reactjs.org/).